pnp/sp-dev-fx-webparts/samples/react-sales-orders/src/README.md

 ## Minimal Path to Awesome

 The project was created with Visual Studio Teams Toolkit.
+This Application was deleveloped  and is optimized to use as FullPage Application

 * Clone this repository
 * Navigate to `src` folder